hall-lab/cromulent/README.md

 * `detail=true`

     This will turn on the detailed failure report format.
 It will contain error message, input, output and execution details for a given job.
+By default, this is turned off, and only the basic report is displayed.

-* `calls=wf.call_name`
+* `calls=<wf.call_name1>,<wf.call_name2>,...`

-    For example `calls=JointGenotyping.ImportGVCFs` will only produce the detail report for the tasks involved in the `JointGenotyping.ImportGVCFs` call of the corresponding workflow WDL file.
+    Report on only selected calls.
+The selected calls are delimited by a `,`.
+For example, `calls=JointGenotyping.ImportGVCFs` will only produce the failures report for just the `JointGenotyping.ImportGVCFs` task call of the corresponding workflow WDL file.

-The following
+* `jobids=<id-text>,<id-text>,...`

+    Report on only selected google genomics job IDs.
+The job IDs are delimited by a `,`.
+For example `jobids=15664940324265826670,8797592820173599617` will only produce the detail report for the job IDs containing the text `15664940324265826670` or `8797592820173599617`.

 **NOTE:** _This sofware is currently in alpha stage development, and is continously changing.
 Newer subcommands and features are currently in development._